UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_03.md

 </center>

 Notes:
-Don't forget `git push` to get the file backed up on GitHub!
+Don't forget to use `git push` to backup the file to GitHub!

+**Important!**
-**Important!** If you are going to do this, it is extremely important that you share it with your collaborators, because it is possible that your changes are going to affect their work.
+If you do this, it is critical that you notify your collaborators because your changes may have an impact on their work.

 ---